 The California Department of Corrections and Rehabilitation (CDCR) offers rewarding peace officer career opportunities.
 Becoming a peace officer with CDCR means you are joining a family of dedicated, hardworking men and women responsible for ensuring public safety throughout California.
-Once you join CDCR, there are many career options you can take as a peace officer including Parole, Internal Affairs, Correctional Safety as well as specialized team assignments including Investigative Services Unit, Safety Emergency Response Team, Negotiations Management, Crisis Response Team, Gang Task Force, and Felony Apprehension Team.
+Once you join CDCR, there are many career options you can take as a peace officer including Parole, Internal Affairs, Correctional Safety as well as specialized team assignments including Investigative Services Unit, Safety Emergency Response Team, Negotiations Management, Crisis Response Team, Gang Task Force, and Fugitive Apprehension Team.

 To be eligible for appointment a candidate must be successful in each of the following selection components:

-To assess these abilities, you will need to:
+To assess these abilities, you will:

+To pass the PFT candidates must complete the course in 5 minutes and 5 seconds, or less.
 Please view the PFT VIDEO to watch an example of the nature of the course you may encounter.

 Government Code Section 1031 requires the California Department of Corrections and Rehabilitation (CDCR) to determine that “peace officer candidates are of good moral character, as determined by a thorough background investigation.”
 Civil Code 1798.15 requires that “personal information shall be collected to the greatest extent practical.”
 Additionally, Labor Code Section 432.7 requires that you disclose arrests or detentions which did or did not result in conviction, as well as referral to and participation in pretrial diversion programs.